sanko/infix/docs/cookbook.md

 **Solution**: Use `infix_type_from_signature` to parse a signature string into a detailed `infix_type` graph.
 This graph contains all the `size`, `alignment`, and member `offset` information needed to correctly write data into a C-compatible memory buffer.

+Before marshalling, a language binding could use the `pointee_type` information from a pointer member to validate that the data from the dynamic language is of the correct underlying type, preventing type-confusion bugs.
+For example, if the signature is `{name:c*, id:i}`, the binding can inspect the `name` member, see that it's a `pointer_to(char)`, and verify the script is providing a string before writing the pointer.

 > [View the full code](/eg/cookbook/05_dynamic_marshalling.c)

 ### Recipe: Small Structs Passed by Value